rebelsky/sams-assorted-musings-reflections/four-months.md

 one.
 I'm not sure that I can ever achieve that level of care, but I certainly could think more about each sentence before moving on to the next one, or go back and edit more, or whatever.

+[n] No, I don't really have conversations like that with my muse.
+But I did have to put off essays I wanted to write so that I could write essays that I could post the same night.

+[n] And, in many cases, started the next essay.

+[n] Or ten.

 ---